 (3) a chemical precursor or an additional chemical substance named as a precursor by the director under Section 481.077(b)(1).

-How can I be charged with Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance?
+How can I be charged with a Possession or Transport of Certain Chemicals with Intent to Manufacture offense in Texas?

 You can be charged with Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance if the state’s attorneys believe that each of the elements of 481.124 as described in the section above have been met.

-What is the punishment for Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance?
+What is the penalty for a Texas Possession or Transport of Certain Chemicals with Intent to Manufacture offense?

-(1) a felony of the second degree if the controlled substance is listed in Penalty Group 1 or 1-A;
+(1) a felony of the second degree if the controlled substance is listed in Penalty Group 1, 1-A, or 1-B;

 (2) a felony of the third degree if the controlled substance is listed in Penalty Group 2;